openmind-systems-lab/.github/profile/README.md

 ---

 <p align="center">
-OpenMind Systems Lab © 2026
+Made with ❤️ by OpenMind Systems Lab
 </p>